1A.1 Minnesota State Colleges and Universities Organization and Administration

 Part 4.
 Legal Basis.
-The legal basis for the Board of Trustees and the Minnesota State Colleges and Universities is established under Minnesota Statutes Ch.
+The legal basis for the Board of Trustees and the Minnesota State Colleges and Universities is established under Minn.
+Stat.
+Ch.
 136F.

 Part 6.
 Board Policies and System Procedures.

 Subpart A. General authority to enact policies.
-The Board is authorized by Minnesota Statutes section 136F.06, Subdivisions 1 and 2 to adopt suitable policies for the institutions it governs.
-These policies are broad general directions developed by the Board to govern the colleges and universities.
-These policies are not subject to the administrative requirements of state agencies including public hearing examiners and contested case procedures required by Minnesota Statutes chapter 14.
+The board is authorized by Minn.
+Stat. §136F.06, Subdivisions 1 and 2 to adopt suitable policies for the institutions it governs.
+These policies are broad general directions developed by the board to govern the colleges, universities, and system office.
+These policies are not subject to the administrative requirements of state agencies including public hearing examiners and contested case procedures required by Minn.
+Stat.
+Ch.
+14.

 Subpart B. Proposed changes to policies or procedures.
 The chancellor may convene working groups or seek consultation from any party to develop a proposed policy or procedure change.
 Before the adoption of any change in Board policy or System procedure other than a technical change, the proposed change must be: